smathilakath/stockquotes/README.md

 ![Alt text](images/config.jpg "Configurations")

+## Assumptions

+1. The request from server is pull.
+2. There is no timeout of the service.If required it will handled in subsequent versions.
+3. The data is not simulated but the historical data from source api.
+4. Accuracy of data cannot be validated.
+5. Design used is a facade pattern to extend the subset of managers in future implementations.

 ## Known Issue.

 1. Timeout of the service is not handled
-2. Async of quotes on thread level will be handled in v2
+2. Async of quotes by dividing update grid and update quote async on joining thread will be handled in v2

 ## Running the code